 Some will use an orange to show solidarity with female empowerment and the LGBT community.
 In some cases, the spitting out of pips after those at the feast have eaten an orange segment, is an allusion to ejecting homophobia from within.

-Olives are also appearing to promote peace between Israel and Palestine, and artichokes are making an appearance where families are a blend of faiths.
+Olives are also appearing to promote peace between Israelis and Palestinians, and artichokes are making an appearance where families are a blend of faiths.
 Pinecones have also been used to show sympathy towards prisoners as the pine nut within, seen here as the human soul, is treasured but difficult to reach beyond the protective spokes of the cone.